 When you apply for a policy, we don't look at your or any of your dependants' (if any) medical history.
-Instead, when you or they claim for a condition you or they had in the five years before your or their Bupa cover began, it will only be covered if you or they have been on your policy for two consecutive years without having any symptoms, treatment, medication or advice for the condition.
+Instead, when you or they claim for a condition you or they had in the five years before your or their Bupa cover began, it will only be covered if you've not had any symptoms, treatment, medication or advice for the condition in the two consecutive years before the treatment you're claiming for starts.
 If you claim, we may ask you for more information about the history of your symptoms, so we can confirm it's covered by your policy.
 We may also need details from your doctor and they may charge for this.
 If so, you'll need to pay for this yourself.